- On This Page

 If you are planning to send bulk email, it is important to be aware that bulk email has the potential to heavily burden the UW email's systems and to cause the UW to be considered a source of unwanted email (spam).
 This page will help you avoid causing these problems.

-UW Technology offers two systems for sending bulk email:
+UW-IT offers two other systems for sending bulk email:

 - Mailman is an email list management system with many features, including address management, automatic archiving, access control, and much more.